Killface1980/DualSense4Rockstar/__RELEASE/README.md

 # Installation instructions
-Drop the contents of these folder in their respective GTA V / RDR 2 **Scripts** folder
+Extract the contents of the zip files in their respective GTA V / RDR 2 **Scripts** folder

 ## Prerequisites
 ### GTA V